 - 2 tbsp lemon zest

 - Preheat the oven to 325F degrees.
 Line an 8x8 inch pan with parchment paper or aluminium foil, leaving an overhang around the edges.
 Alternatively, lightly grease the pan.

-- Pour the batter into the prepared pan and bake for 25-30 minutes or until the top looks set.
+- Pour the batter into the prepared pan and smooth the top.

 - Bake in the middle of the preheated oven for 22-25 minutes, or until the top looks set and an inserted toothpick comes out clean or with a few damp crumbs.